Calendar Application Redesign

 • Create wireframes and an interactive prototype.

-• Conduct user interviews to understand client thoughts and experiences.
+• Conduct user interviews to gain better insight on issues

 Old Calendar Application